 One of Lisbon's most impressive historic landmarks, this early 16th-century monastery is a masterpiece of Manueline architecture and stands as a monument to Portugal's great age of exploration, its Golden Age of Discovery.
 Commissioned in 1501 by King Manuel I to celebrate Vasco da Gama's voyage to India in 1498 which initiated the lucrative spice trade, the building dazzles with its exuberant decoration which unites religious themes with nautical motifs and filigree stonework of astonishing detail.
 The arcaded cloister is especially rich in ornamentation.
-A highpoint, quite literally, of any visit is the spectacular church nave and its vaulted, spider web-like ceiling supported by columns resembling twisted rope.
+A highpoint, quite literally, of any visit is the spectacular church (free entry) with its nave and vaulted, spider web-like ceiling supported by columns resembling twisted rope.
 The tomb of Vasco da Gama is located near the entrance.
-Opposite, lies another sepulchre, that of the 16th-century poet Luís de Camões, whose epic poem Os Lusìadas chronicles the Discoveries.
+Opposite lies another sepulchre, that of the 16th-century poet Luis de Camoes, whose epic poem Os Lusiadas chronicles the Discoveries.
 The building is a UNESCO World Heritage Site.

 Paul's expert tip: Don't miss the "A Place in Time" permanent exhibition staged in the old library that chronicles the monastery's 500-year history.

 Visitors seeking an adrenaline rush during their stay in Lisbon will be impressed with the outdoors activities choice offered by Guincho Adventours.
-Based in Cascais, about 30km west of Lisbon, the company takes advantage of its proximity to the fantastic Guincho beach to offer water sports options such as surfing and kite surfing, and the nearby Sintra hills where quad and buggy tours take place.
+Based in Areira, 15 km north of Cascais, the company takes advantage of its proximity to the fantastic Guincho beach to offer water sports options such as surfing and kite surfing, and the nearby Sintra hills where quad and buggy tours take place.
 They even have an off-road Segway circuit in place!
 Horse riding, jeep tours and mountain biking can be arranged and they'll take groups further afield to Arrabida and Sesimbra for example, for hill trekking and dolphin watching excursions, among lots of other destinations and activities.
 Many of the programmes are designed specifically for kids and families, but essentially this is an outfit geared towards anyone with an adventurous spirit who can't sit down for five minutes.

 Recommended for Best Attractions & Activities because: Multi-faceted Guincho Adventures offers visitors an amazingly diverse range of activity options, from kite surfing to dining out in the city centre.

-The Henrique Caldo Riding Ring in Belém is the venue for weekly displays of virtuoso horsemanship as riders from the prestigious Portuguese School of Equestrian Art regale audiences with evening performances of classical equestrian exercise and choreography to music.
+The Henrique Caldo Riding Ring in Belem is the venue for daily (Tue-Sat) displays of virtuoso horsemanship as riders from the prestigious Portuguese School of Equestrian Art regale audiences with performances of classical equestrian exercise and choreography to music.
 Riders wear gala costume and use traditional Portuguese saddles and harnesses.
 Each presentation lasts approximately 45 minutes.
-The school also hosts monthly 90-minute gala shows where the performance is more elaborate and features acrobatic feats such as "air above the ground" jumps and other choreography characteristic of the Baroque period.
+The school also hosts a 60-minute gala show on the last Friday of every month where the performance is more elaborate and features acrobatic feats such as "air above the ground" jumps and other choreography characteristic of the Baroque period.
 The show also includes Court Games, re-enactments of royal tournaments held between the 16th and 19th centuries accompanied to atmospheric lighting and sound effects.

 Recommended for Best Attractions & Activities because: The special bond between horse and rider is exemplified by the performances of equestrian art at this dedicated arena.